dqhntt/Language_Learning_Sudoku_App/README.md

 **Examples:**
 - In this mode, numbers will appear in the prefilled cells.
 - When I press the number, the corresponding word in the language that I am learning will be read out to me.
+- When I press a word from the wordbank, the word will be read out to me in my native language.
 - I can then test my listening comprehension by selecting from the menu the correct English (or my native languge) translation of the word.

 # VISUAL STATES OF THE GAME/APPLICATION